home-assistant/developers.home-assistant/blog/2022-05-12-s6-overlay-base-images.md

 In V2, S6 didn't actually check that it was running as PID 1.
 This is why it "worked" when in this mode in the past (although it required some [workarounds](https://github.com/hassio-addons/addon-glances/blob/8575d7903ef4c0a7c49e9ab32e0536bd2eb12dd6/glances/rootfs/bin/s6-nuke) to keep s6 from breaking systems when running this way).
 In V3 S6 checks that it is actually PID 1 and refuses to start otherwise.

-There's no easy solution to this, the option simply won't work in S6 V3.
-As a temporary fix you can switch to using the corresponding [community add-ons base image](https://github.com/hassio-addons?q=base&type=all&language=&sort=).
-I must stress that this is temporary though, eventually those will update too.

-Long-term you should not use s6 overlay in your addon as it's not designed for this use case.
-You can continue to use the addon base images by overriding `/init` with a no-op script and then using the normal docker init system.
-Or you can switch to a different base image like [alpine](https://hub.docker.com/search?q=alpine&type=image) or [debian](https://hub.docker.com/_/debian) and add what you need.
+To fix this, don't use s6 overlay in your addon as it's not designed for this use case.
+You can continue to use the addon base images by overriding `/init` with a no-op script and then use the normal docker init system.
+Or you can switch to a different base image like stock alpine or debian and add what you need.